David123car7/InTheBackooms/README.md

 **InTheBackrooms** is a 3D horror survival and exploration game developed as a final project for the *Curso Profissional de Técnico de Gestão de Equipamentos Informáticos* at Escola Secundária de Barcelos.
 The game immerses the player in a procedurally designed maze inspired by the "Backrooms" creepypasta, filled with atmospheric tension, hostile entities, and resource management.

 > **Academic Context**
-> This game was developed as a final project for the *Curso Profissional de Técnico de Gestão de Equipamentos Informáticos* at Escola Secundária de Barcelos.
+> This game was developed as a final project for the *Professional Course in Computer Equipment Management Technician* (*Curso Profissional de Técnico de Gestão de Equipamentos Informáticos*) at Escola Secundária de Barcelos.

 ## 🎮 Play the Game